vtex-sites/base.store/README.md

 ## Adding analytics systems

 To boost the performance of the store pages, this store transfers all computation related to analytics to the backend.
-This backend work as a hub that receives events from the store page and forwards the event to the analytics engine (e.g: google analytics, facebook analytics, google tag manager).
+This backend work as a hub that receives events from the store frontend and forwards the event to the analytics engine (e.g: google analytics, facebook analytics, google tag manager).

 The analytics backend code is inside the `src/api/analytics.ts`.